Our new baby is doing very well.

 This does confuse visitors, but it's relatively simple.
 Unlike many countries that use a calendar year, Ecuador uses your date of entry as the start of your 365 days.

-You can come and go as you please, providing you haven't used up all of your 90 days.
+You can come and go as you please, provided you haven't used up all of your 90 days.

 Can I do a border run to reset my 90 days?